-Under $300, my favorite convertibles on the market right now are the Diono Rainier and the Diono Pacifica.
+Under $300, my favorite convertibles on the market right now are the Diono Rainier and the (now discontinued) Diono Pacifica.
 Again, both seats are almost identical; the main difference lies in the head wings present in the Rainier, which are designed to offer additional side impact protection.
 Both seats will allow you to rear-face from birth until 50 pounds and both have the capacity to keep the average toddler rear-facing until 5.
 They can then be turned forward-facing and work for another few years as forward-facing harnessed seats.

 If money’s no object, I think the best convertibles on the market right now are the Clek Fllo and Clek Foonf.
 Yet again, both seats are very similar, but in this case, I think the cheaper seat (the Fllo) is a better deal than the Foonf.
 Combine either seat with the Clek Infant Insert and you can start out rear-facing from birth and keep it up until 50 pounds.
 As with the Rainier / Pacifica, both seats are also sure bets to keep your toddlers rear-facing until 5.
 The height limits in the Fllo and the Foonf are slightly higher than those in the Rainier / Pacifica, making them a slightly better choice for taller children.